-- PIAs are a good idea and are increasingly recognised as such by privacy commissioners, government agencies, private corporations and privacy advocates.
-They help to address the increasing concerns about privacy within advanced industrial societies. - PIAs have been spreading around the advanced industrial world as a result of: legislative requirements; policy guidance by central government agencies; recommendations by privacy and data protection commissioners; and recognition by organisations that PIAs can expose and mitigate privacy risks, avoid adverse publicity, save money, develop an organisational culture sensitive to privacy, build trust and assist with legal compliance. - The early experience has been evaluated in several jurisdictions, and lessons are being drawn about the most valuable ways to encourage their completion.
+- PIAs are increasingly recognised to be useful by privacy commissioners, government agencies, private corporations and privacy advocates, as they help addressing the increasing concerns about privacy issues occurring in advanced industrial societies. - PIAs have been spreading around the advanced industrial world as a result of: legislative requirements; policy guidance by central government agencies; recommendations by privacy and data protection commissioners; recognition by organisations that PIAs can expose and mitigate privacy risks, avoid adverse publicity, save money, develop an organisational culture sensitive to privacy, build trust and assist with legal compliance.

+- The initial experience made by several jurisdictions allowes us to draw lessons about the most valuable ways to encourage the successful completion of a PIA process.
 In this respect, the decision by the ICO to embark on this initiative for the UK is very timely, and in the context of the European Union, pioneering. - To be valuable, PIAs need to offer a prospective identification of privacy risks before systems and programmes are put in place.
-In every jurisdiction, PIA processes have been designed to be prospective. - Many exercises which are called PIAs are, however, little more than legal compliance checks.
-To be meaningful, PIAs have to consider privacy risks in a wider framework, which takes into account the broader set of community values and expectations about privacy. - PIAs are more than the end-product or statement.
-They refer to an entire process of assessment of privacy risks. - PIAs are only valuable if they have, and are perceived to have, the potential to alter proposed initiatives in order to mitigate privacy risks.
-Where they are conducted in a mechanical fashion for the purposes of satisfying a legislative or bureaucratic requirement, they are often regarded as exercises in legitimation rather than risk assessment. - PIA processes vary across a number of dimensions: the levels of prescription, the application, the circumstances that might trigger PIAs, the breadth of the PIA exercise, the agents who conduct PIAs, the timing, the process or review and approval and the level of public accountability and transparency. - There is no simple formula for the conduct of a PIA.
-Each PIA should be dictated by the specific institutional, technological, and programmatic context of the initiative in question.
-A mechanical "checklist" alone does not capture the broader social, political and ethical implications of many initiatives.
-Any PIA requires judgment. - Therefore the scope and depth of the PIA needs to be sensitive to a number or crucial variables: the size of the organisation; the sensitivity of the personal data; the forms of risk; the intrusiveness of the technology.
-A PIA screening process is commonly used to determine whether a PIA is required, and if so, the form it should take.
+In every jurisdiction, PIA processes have been designed to be prospective. - Many programs presented as PIAs are, as a matter of fact, no more than assessments of legal compliance.
+To be meaningful, PIAs have to consider privacy risks in a wider framework, taking into account the broader set of community values and expectations about privacy. - PIAs are more than an end-product or statement.
+They refer to an entire process of assessment of privacy risks.
+Often, the final report or statement, if indeed published, offers a deceptive impression of the nature, scope and depth of the assessment exercise.
+A simple report does not necessarily indicate a simple assessment.
+A detailed report does not necessarily reflect a detailed assessment.
+Reports also do not necessarily reveal the changes made to the initiative during the PIA process. - PIAs are only valuable if they have, and are perceived to have, the potential to alter proposed initiatives in order to mitigate privacy risks.
+When they are conducted in a mechanical fashion for the sole purposes of satisfying a legislative or bureaucratic requirement, they only seek formal justification rather than actually assess risk. - PIA processes vary across a number of dimensions: the levels of prescription, the application, the circumstances that might trigger PIAs, the breadth of the PIA exercise, the agents who conduct PIAs, the timing, the process or review and approval and the level of public accountability and transparency. - In most jurisdictions, where law or policy require or highly recommend PIAs, official templates, formats or other tools are usually provided to describe how PIAs should be actually conducted.
+Nevertheless, there is no a simple formula for the conduction of a PIA: eeach one should be dictated by the specific institutional, technological, and programmatic context of the initiative in question.
+As a matter of fact, a mechanical "checklist" alone does not capture the broader social, political and ethical implications of many initiatives.
+Hence, any PIA requires judgment. - In conclusion, the scope and depth of PIAs need to be sensitive to a number or crucial variables: the size of the organisation; the sensitivity of the personal data; the form of risk; the intrusiveness of the technology, just to mention a few of them.
+A screening process is commonly used to determine whether a PIA is required, and if so, the form and content it should envisage.

-3. PIA Design and Application in the Context of B.I.R.O.
+2.2 Design and Application in the Context of BIRO